Japanese language and computers: Direction of text

 Japanese can be written in two directions.
 Yokogaki style writes left-to-right, top-to-bottom, as with English.
 Tategaki style writes first top-to-bottom, and then moves right-to-left.

 To compete with Ichitaro, Microsoft provided several updates for early Japanese versions of Microsoft Word including support for downward text, such as Word 5.0 Power Up Kit and Word 98.

 QuarkXPress was the most popular DTP software in Japan in 1990s, even it had a long development cycle.
 However, due to lacking support for downward text, it was surpassed by Adobe InDesign which had strong support for downward text through several updates.

 At present, handling of downward text is incomplete.
 For example, HTML has no support for tategaki and Japanese users must use HTML tables to simulate it.
 However, CSS level 3 includes a property "writing-mode" which can render tategaki when given the value "vertical-rl" (i.e. top to bottom, right to left).
 Word processors and DTP software have more complete support for it.

+Historical development

+The lack of proper Japanese character support on computers limited the influence of large American firms in the Japanese market during the 1980s.
+Japan, which had been the world's second largest market for computers after the United States at the time, was dominated by domestic hardware and software makers such as NEC and Fujitsu.
+Microsoft Windows 3.1 offered improved Japanese language support which played a part in reducing the grip of domestic PC makers throughout the 1990s.